Korea is famous for its cutting-edge electronics, fashion products, and shopping-themed tourism.

 Shinsadong and Apgujeongdong are relatively newer fashion districts than Myeongdong or Jongro.
 Garosu-gil connects these two new fashion districts, and itself houses Seoul's trendiest cafes, restaurants, apparel shops, and art galleries.
 Bagstage, the museum of Simone handbags, is a must-see on this street.

-If Myeongdong is the symbol of youthful energy and activity, Garosu-gil caters more to the need for high fashion and luxury.
+If Myeongdong is the symbol of youthful energy and activity, Garosu-gil caters more to the needs for high fashion and luxury.